City-of-Memphis-Wastewater/mulch/docs/ROADMAP.md

 | `--bare`    | `workspaces/<name>/` | *(none)*             | New workspace, no src impact|
 | `--stealth` | `./<name>/`          | `.mulch/src/<proj>/` | Play nice with shared dirs  |

-I am really excited about `mulch init --stealth` for mixed used.
-End user can organize projects in a shared drive like SharePoint, while a dev can run custom analysis scripts catered to each type of project.
+I am really excited about `mulch init --stealth` for mixed use directories.
+Business and engineering users can organize projects in a shared drive like SharePoint, while a dev can run custom analysis scripts catered to each type of project.

 ---